mooofin/portfolio/src/posts/nixos-flakes.md

 The wikepedia quotes  - **functional programming** is a [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm "Programming paradigm") where programs are constructed by [applying](https://en.wikipedia.org/wiki/Function_application "Function application") and [composing](https://en.wikipedia.org/wiki/Function_composition_\(computer_science\) "Function composition (computer science)") [functions](https://en.wikipedia.org/wiki/Function_\(computer_science\) "Function (computer science)").
 It is a [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming "Declarative programming") paradigm in which function definitions are [trees](https://en.wikipedia.org/wiki/Tree_\(data_structure\) "Tree (data structure)") of [expressions](https://en.wikipedia.org/wiki/Expression_\(computer_science\) "Expression (computer science)") that map [values](https://en.wikipedia.org/wiki/Value_\(computer_science\) "Value (computer science)") to other values, rather than a sequence of [imperative](https://en.wikipedia.org/wiki/Imperative_programming "Imperative programming") [statements](https://en.wikipedia.org/wiki/Statement_\(computer_science\) "Statement (computer science)") which update the [running state](https://en.wikipedia.org/wiki/State_\(computer_science\) "State (computer science)") of the program.

-Hmm lets see that visually with an , ill explain the use of functional programming with a example
+Let's see that visually , ive written some examples to help understand this better

-Let me first establish an important notion: **defining components through functions that accept values for their variation points** provides far greater flexibility than approaches where these variation points are bound using **global variables**.
+Let me  establish an important notion: **defining components through functions that accept values for their variation points** provides far greater flexibility than approaches where these variation points are bound using **global variables**.

 Imagine we have a library called muffin (YES) , it has several options built it , and one option called " confict checker" is enabled . now imagine that this setting is important and it can change semantics .
-The point i'm trying to make is a build with "conflict-checker" cannot be substituted by a build without "confict-checker" , and vice versa .
+The point is that trying to make is a build with "conflict-checker" cannot be substituted by a build without "confict-checker" , and vice versa.

-Now furhter adding to this lets say i have a component , consisting of two programs, foo and bar, that require the muffin library with and without
-"conflict-checker" respectively .
+Now further adding to this lets say i have a component , consisting of two programs, foo and bar, that require the muffin library with and without "conflict-checker" respectively .

 It's very cutesey to model this in a purely functional langauge

-we could just make a function for the muffin
+I could just make a function for muffin which does so

 ![[nix-blog2/1.png]]